odota/core/_posts/_faq_why-different.md

   "author": "Admin"
 }}}

-These some of the features we think make us unique.
-We try to focus development on features that aren't already available elsewhere for free.
+Here are some of the features we think make us unique.
+We also try to focus development on features that aren't already available elsewhere for free.

 * Free public match replay parsing.
 Most similar services offer this as a premium feature.
 Replay parsing allows us to extract much more data from games than the API offers.